jwlodek/py_cui/docs/DocstringGenerated/PyCui.md

 def set_selected_widget(self, widget_id)
 ```

-Function that sets the selected cell for the CUI
+Function that sets the selected widget for the CUI